i2p/i2p.www/i2p2www/spec/proposals/112-addressbook-subscription-feed-commands.rst

 All commands except the "Add" command must contain an "action=command" key/value.

-For compatibility with older clients, most commands are preceded by name=dest, as noted below.
+For compatibility with older clients, most commands are preceded by example.i2p=b64dest, as noted below.
 For changes, these are always the new values.
 Any old values are included in the key/value section.